that has never been explained is what actually started the Revolutionary

 the other side and I started to walk the ice broke into shards and they

 cracked the leather.
 Then the leather itself tore as I marched to my death

 at the hands of the Hessians.
 Even now I am wary about wearing soft leather

 boots.
-I was in every major battle of that War and some of the ones of
+I was in many major battles of that War and some of the battles of

 the War of 1812.
-In the middle of this act of self depreciating myself I remembered
+In the middle of this act of self depreciation I remembered

 that I had not dressed for this occasion.